Nitesh-Pandit/Basic-Calculator/README.md

 This project is open source and available under the [MIT License](LICENSE).

 ## Author
--Nitesh pandit
+- Nitesh pandit
--Project: Basic Calculator
+- Project: Basic Calculator
--Technologies:HTML,CSS,Java Script
+- Technologies:HTML,CSS,Java Script

-🏁 Conclusion
+## Conclusion

 This project showcases how HTML, CSS, and JavaScript can be combined to create a dynamic, user-friendly, and responsive web interface.
 It fulfills all project requirements and includes several enhancements for a better user experience.